marcelhijma/devfile-sample-java-springboot-basic/README.md

 docker image ls
 ```

-To Publish you docker navigate to: `https://hub.docker.com/`
+To Publish you docker navigate and enter with your credentias to: `https://hub.docker.com/`

 Go to repositories, and create a new repository: `juancvilla/springboot` with TAG: `4.0`